Cold Brew Coffee Recipes and the History of Cold Brew

 In the late 1800s, cold-brew also became popular in Mazagran.
 Mazagran was a French-occupied fortress in Algeria.
 French soldiers were given a coffee syrup that was traditionally cut with brandy.
 When the fortress was overtaken by Algerians, soldiers were given cold water instead of brandy.
 This change in the recipe was for the better and French soldiers were more readily available to face the heat of the desert with this new cold brew recipe.
 When the soldiers were released, they took this back to Paris to serve “Mazagran” coffee in their cafés.

-What Kind of Coffee to Use in Cold Brew?
+What Type of Coffee is Used to make Cold Brew Coffee?

-To learn the difference between single origins and coffee blends, check out our previous blog.
+Click the link to learn the difference between single origins and coffee blends

-We serve our cold brew at all of our Weaver's Coffee & Tea locations and are about to launch a canned Weaver's Cold Brew Coffee which will be available nationwide.
+We serve our cold brew at all of our Weaver's Coffee & Tea locations and launched a canned Weaver's Cold Brew Coffee which will be available nationwide.
 While it may look fancy, the recipe we use for our cold brew can also be made in your own home!

 The steps to make cold brew are easy.